Trial begins of youth center worker accused of holding down boy while he was raped

 He said the assault led to an out-of-body experience.

-“It felt like I hovered over and watched it,” Gilpatrick said.
+“It felt like I hovered over and watched it,” he said.
 “My body just went blank.”

 “Not only did he have power over all the kids, he had power over the staff as well.”